Addressing Bias in Online Selection with Limited Budget of Comparisons: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we studied a partially-ordered secretary problem, wherein a constrained budget of comparisons is allowed.
+This paper explores more realistic online selection processes, wherein nuanced factors such as imperfect comparisons and optimal budget utilization are considered.
+We studied a partially ordered secretary problem, wherein a constrained budget of comparisons is allowed.
 Our findings encompass both asymptotic and non-asymptotic analyses.
-Specifically, we explore the asymptotic behavior of the single threshold algorithm with $K$ groups, and the double threshold algorithm for two groups.
-Furthermore, in the context of two groups, we present a non-asymptotic optimal memoryless algorithm.
-Through numerical experimentation, we demonstrate that this algorithm behaves as a $\DT$ algorithm, and, leveraging this insight, we show how to numerically compute the optimal $\DT$ thresholds, which guarantee a fast convergence of the success probability to the theoretical upper bound of $1/e$.
+Specifically, we explore the asymptotic behavior of the single threshold algorithm with $K$ groups, demonstrating its high efficiency with a non-zero budget.
+Furthermore, in the context of two groups, we study the success probability of static double-threshold algorithms, and we present a non-asymptotic optimal memoryless algorithm.
+Through numerical experimentation, we demonstrate that this algorithm behaves as a $\DT$ algorithm, and, leveraging this insight, we show how to numerically compute the optimal $\DT$ thresholds.
+However, a limitation of the paper is that optimal thresholds are only computed in the case of two groups.
+Future investigation could explore methods for numerically or analytically characterizing optimal $\DT$ thresholds with an arbitrary number of groups $K$.

-The paper explores more realistic online selection processes, wherein nuanced factors such as imperfect comparisons and optimal budget utilization are considered.
-Future investigations could concern the study of $\DT$ algorithms in more generality, the analytical characterization of optimal thresholds for any budget $B$, and the design of provably optimal algorithms for the general case of $K$ groups.